-Mathematics A H240 Mathematics B (MEI) H640 Single pre-release data set designed to last the life of the qualification.
-Components 02 and 03 are in two sections: section A on the Pure Mathematics content; section B on either Statistics or Mechanics.
+Mathematics A H230 Mathematics B (MEI) H630 Single pre-release data set designed to last the life of the qualification.
+Components 01 and 02 are in two sections: section A on the Pure Mathematics content; section B on either Statistics or Mechanics.
 Three data sets available at all times, so that you can use all three for teaching, but for each cohort of students just one will be the context for some of the questions in the exam.
 Each data set will be clearly labelled as to when it is used.
+The Same AS data set will apply for subsequent A Level in the following year.
 Components 01 and 02 are in two sections: section A consists of shorter questions with minimal reading and interpretation; section B includes longer questions and problem solving.